prizonizel/DKing_DIG5508-19Fall/Final Project/readme.md

 The number of petals ranges from 6 to 16 (3 to 8 in each layer of petals).

-I drew these layers by hand to make placeholder graphics, but now I want to procedurally generate graphics that look better.
+I drew these layers by hand to make placeholder graphics, but now I have procedurally generated graphics that look better.

-The output will be 18 image files: 3 layers for 6 types of flowers.
+The output of my program is 13 image files: 2 layers for 6 types of flowers, plus one file for the center of the flowers.

-The GOAL is to make my flowers look GOOD!

-In order to do this, I will first have to sketch each flower in Processing.

-When I am happy with each design, I will then save the generative code into a program that will save out each layer of each design.